 - How to get designers excited by performance budgets

 - How to begin incorporating performance budgets into projects

 Katie is a designer at Sparkbox.
 She is the 2014 Net Awards Young Designer of the Year, a teacher for Girl Develop It, and a writer for various publications.
 She strongly values collaboration with her teammates, performance in design, and beautifully smart design systems.
 She loves her dog and iced coffee more than anything formerly mentioned.×

-RWD Bloat 12pm CT
+Container-based RWD with Element Queries 12pm CT

 Enabling HTTPS Without Sacrificing Your Web Performance 2pm CT